How To Detect and Remove the Chrome.exe Virus

 • The installer deletes itself.

-Because the malware, disguised as Google Chrome, installs in the Windows registry and not the hard drive, antivirus tools have a hard time detecting it.
+Because the malware, disguised as Google Chrome, installs in the Windows registry rather than on the hard drive, antivirus tools struggle to detect it.

 Once installed, the virus can: